tahsin-hasan-m4/tailwind-demo/README.md

 # tailwind-demo

-This is for metafour UI demo using Tailwind for
+This is for metafour UI demo using Tailwind for metafour ui v2